-Based on the findings of the SWMM model analyses, recommendations for future development and redevelopment that employ sustainable principles of green infrastructure are addressed to ensure that peak stages for the 10-year, 25-year, and 100-year storm events are not increased.
+Based on the findings of the SWMM model analyses, recommendations for future development and redevelopment are addressed to ensure that peak stages for the 10-year, 25-year, and 100-year storm events are not increased.
 Controlling the volume of runoff as a part of design storm impact mitigation is recommended.
-Green infrastructure, or low-impact development principles, are considered such as preserving and recreating natural landscape features, separating roof drains and minimizing effective impervious areas to create functional and appealing site drainage are included in the recommendations.
-These green infrastructure principles are recommended for the future redevelopment of the Eastbank Polder and especially for the future development of the Catouatche Polder.
+Low-impact development (LID) principles such as preserving and recreating natural landscape features, separating roof drains and minimizing effective impervious areas to create functional and appealing site drainage are included in the recommendations.
+These LID principles are recommended for the future redevelopment of the Eastbank Polder and especially for the future development of the Catouatche Polder.
 Practices that have been used to adhere to these principles are described, such as use of permeable pavements, narrow street sections in new developments, cluster development, bio-retention facilities, rain gardens, vegetated rooftops, and rain barrels.
 Recommendations include provision to give the Parish the legal authority to inspect private detention or infiltration facilities and to require the owners to perform appropriate maintenance when necessary, or to require that those facilities be dedicated to the community.
 It is recommended to increase lifecycle performance and upgrade the capacity of pumping systems and generator systems with consideration of additional wear on the pumping system associated with longer run times due to increased sea-level conditions for both the Eastbank Polder and the Catouatche Polder.
-Use of Eastbank Polder pump-to-the-river strategies that increase the overall system pumping capacity and reduce the storm runoff burden on the south-tonorth canal system is recommended.
+Use of Eastbank Polder pump-to-the-river strategies that increase the overall system pumping capacity and reduce the storm runoff burden on the south to-north canal system is recommended.
 Having a dedicated funding source for the implementation of the watershed master plan is recommended as prescribed in CRS credit criteria.
-Continued management of stormwater systems in cooperation with adjacent incorporated communities is recommended.
-Considering the special below sea-level conditions in Jefferson Parish, improvements in polder isolation systems to reduce area impacts due to flooding, and improved resilience of the Hurricane Storm Damage Risk Reduction System (HSDDRS) to performance rating greater than the 100-year storm are recommended as overarching watershed management strategies.
+Continued management of stormwater systems in cooperation with adjacent incorporated communities is Considering the special below sea-level conditions in Jefferson Parish, recommended. improvements in polder isolation systems to reduce area impacts due to flooding, and improved resilience of the Hurricane Storm Damage Risk Reduction System (HSDDRS) to performance rating greater than the 100-year storm are recommended as overarching watershed management strategies.